Simon Beauloye, digital business executive and entrepreneur

 $1B+ P&L·25 PEOPLE·4 CONTINENTS

 The recognitions were generous.
 A Platinum Award for Strategic Impact, a BeGoogle Award, five Gold Awards, and 47 peer awards.
-I'm proud of those, but what I value most from the Google years is the operating discipline.
+I'm proud of those.
+But what I value most from the Google years is the operating discipline.
 The kind you only internalise by running a P&L at that scale for that long.
 It shaped how I've built ever since.

 I also completed an executive MBA through Duke's Fuqua School of Business during this period.
 The programme gave me the strategic frameworks.
 Google gave me the operational muscle.
 The combination of both is what I took into entrepreneurship.

-By 2016, I'd stopped learning.
+By 2016, I felt that I'd stopped learning.
 The comfort was real, but so was the restlessness.
 I spent months preparing for the transition.
 I had a baby on the way, a comfortable salary, and no guarantee that my business would work.
 But staying would have been harder in the long run.

 Chapter Three